raphaelmourad/DeepG4ToolsComparison/README.md

 #### Input

-DNA sequences into fasta format, splitted into positive set and negative set, writted into the `fasta` directory.
+DNA sequences into fasta format, split into positive set and negative set, written into the `fasta` directory.

 **Note :** if you want add a new dataset, edit the `Snakefile` file and add the fasta files in the dictionnary `EXPERIMENTS`, without the `.Fa`